elm-messenger/messenger-docs/docs/event/mouse.md

 Users can use `judgeMouseRect` in `Messenger.Coordinate.Coordinates` to check whether the mouse is in a rectangle.

 The mouse coordinate is not transformed through the camera, so it is using the default UI camera starting from (0, 0) to (virtWidth, virtHeight).

+To judge whether the mouse position is in a rectangle defined in a non-UI camera, users could use `judgeMouseRectWithCamera` to check.

+To judge whether mouse is within a circle, use `judgeMouseCircle`.
+Users could also write there own `judge` functions.
 :::

 :::note